JuanLucha/cobra-ssg/README.md

 - `content/layouts/css/blog.css`: this file is only mandatory if you have a `content/blog` folder on the site.
 If that's not the case, you can skip it.
 It contains the specific style rules that only the post list will use.
 - `content/layouts/post.html`: this file is only mandatory if you have a `content/blog` folder on the site.
 If that's not the case, you can skip it.
 It contains the html layout for the list of posts.
 - `content/layouts/css/post.css`: this file is only mandatory if you have a `content/blog` folder on the site.
 If that's not the case, you can skip it.
 It contains the specific style rules that only the post content page will use.
+- `content/layouts/js/global.js`: this file contains the javascript code shared by the whole site.

 In order to create a new layout, you create a file under `content/layouts` with the name of the layout and html extension, like `content/layouts/new-layout.html`.
 In the content of the file, create the layout in html.
 Don't include the base tags, like `<html>`, `<head>` or `<body>`, as those will be inserted automatically during the build process.